muiz6/shoot-cube/README.md

 # shoot-cube
-A small game made with blender game engine.
+A small game I made with blender game engine in highschool.